xenji/webengdus-talk-nov-17/README.md

     CREATE DATABASE IF NOT EXISTS `shop`;

+### Elasticsearch

+Please start an Elasticsearch instance somewhere.
+The current configuration assumes it on localhost, but you can change that in `kafka-dist/connectors/elasticsearch.properties`

+### Redis

+Please start a Redis server somewhere.
+The current configuration expects it on localhost, but you can change that in `kafka-dist/connectors/redis_cache.properties` and then you need to tell the `RedisTemplate` in Spring Boot to use your custom connection (that can be done by providing a `RedisConnection` bean with the appropriate connection string.
+See `webengdus.shopservice.RedisConfiguration` for the right place to start).
+The last place to change the Redis address is in the Stream Processor.

 ### Zookeeper

 We run ZK in foreground.
 Alternatively you can add `-daemon` and move it